Rubber pollution: Classification

-Very fine rubber dust particles can depending on the classification be counted among microplastic (because rubber is just another polymer) or separately (because its constituent monomers, the required additives, and the type of chemical bond mesh is slightly different).
+Very fine rubber dust particles can, depending on the classification be counted as microplastic (because rubber is just another polymer) or separately, as fine rubber because its constituent monomers, the required additives, and the type of chemical bond mesh is slightly different.
 In a similar vein, rubber pollution is often implicitly mentioned when plastic pollution is addressed.

-6PPD-quinone, an antiozonant used in rubber tires, has been found to kill salmon when it accumulates into waterways from tire wear pollution.
+6PPD-quinone, an antiozonant used in rubber tires, has been found to kill endangered Coho Salmon when it accumulates into waterways from tire wear pollution.